Tales-K/wallet-api/README_v2.md

 This repo provides compose stacks and k6 scripts so reviewers can run everything with a few commands.

-Prereqs

-- Docker and Docker Compose
-- For local Maven test runs: JDK 21 (or just use Docker)

 Build and run API locally (optional)

 ```bash